mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/install/index.md

 Instances will all be evenly divided between those three zones.

 ## Secured Installation
-  Please refer Security Guide for secured installation of [pxc](../security)
+  Please refer to the Security Guide for secured installation of [pxc](/security).